 A new audience

 There were to be poignant consequences in the loss of great talents such as Delia Derbyshire who created the legendary Doctor Who theme from an original score by TV and film composer Ron Grainer, and was to succumb to drink and depression later in life.
-Now; 17 years after the original Radiophonic Workshop closed, five of its best-known alumni- Roger Limb, Dick Mills, Peter Howell, Paddy Kingsland, plus their youngest member, the workshop's de facto curator Mark Ayres- have reunited to play their music live to a new audience. (ln a gesture of independence they've dropped the "BBC' from their name.)
+Since 2009 five of its best-known alumni- Roger Limb, Dick Mills, Peter Howell, Paddy Kingsland, plus their youngest member, the workshop's de facto curator Mark Ayres- have reunited to play their music live to a new audience. (ln a gesture of independence they've dropped the "BBC' from their name.)

-At rock festivals across Europe the response has been warm: 'I don't think we've failed to get a standing ovation yet; .says somewhat astounded keyboard player Roger Limb.
-And they're making a new album.too.with assistance from fans such as electronic composer Glwstpoet, DJ Tom Middletom. and Kieron Pepper, Martyn Ware and Paul Hart: Doll from bands The Prodigy.
-Heaven 17 and Orbital.
-The RW team seem to be having the time of their lives. suggest to Mark that the band resembles a cross between German synth pioneers Kraftwerk and the cast of Last of the Summer Wine.
+At rock festivals across Europe the response has been warm: 'I don't think we've failed to get a standing ovation yet;' says somewhat astounded keyboard player Roger Limb.
+The Radiophonic Workshop team have been having the time of their lives. suggest to Mark that the band resembles a cross between German synth pioneers Kraftwerk and the cast of Last of the Summer Wine.
 'It's a bit more like the electronic Top Gear,' he replies, laughing.
 'A load of old blokes having fun.getting into scrapes and making it up as they go along.'

 Luxury recording studios are all well and good but sometimes you need to work somewhere more familiar.
 In a back room nearby, the jovial Dick Mills -who for 17 years created Doctor Who's special sounds' of squelching monsters, rayguns and exploding spacecraft- has recreated the Maida Vale atmosphere with old-fashioned reel-to-reel tape recorders gingerly balanced on fiight cases, all modified by bits of string.
 It is, in effect, a shed for sonic pottering.
 Back at Maida Vale, in the workshop's ominously named Studio 13,they used to create tape loops so long that they reached all the way down the corridor and back.
 'Loops are a bit like Ernie Wise's hair: Dick explains.
 'You don't ever want to see the join.'
 Mills became part of the workshop in 1958 when it was an adjunct to the drama department that recorded rehearsals and added rudimentary sound effects.
 Early workshoppers discovered that by tampering with the equipment they could create echoes, strange voices and unnerving effects.
 A golden age of sonic oddness began, attuned to the radical spirit of the times.
 'We used to make sounds nobody liked for plays that nobody listened to,’ says Dick, only half joking.